mosaicnetworks/evm-lite-js/docs/evm-lite-core.md

 Contract object helps abstract out the process of working with a smart contract.
 Using this object you can deploy and interact with functions from the contract.

-It is reccomended to use wrapper static functions to create and load contract objects.
+It is recommended to use wrapper static functions to create and load contract objects.

 **`Contract.create`**